Staff Picks: Best Oscar Winning Movies

 Dances with Wolves

 James C: Swept the Oscars that year!
-Taking home 7 of the 12 nominations and single handedly re-introduced audiences to the Intermission.
-This sprawling Western Epic that still moves me today with its statements on ignorance, acceptance, loneliness, and of course love was 3 hours when it came to theatres and when audiences clamoured for more Costner gave us his 4 hour Director’s cut.
-Still as moving today as it was 24 years ago this movie is never too far from my Home Theatre.
+Taking home 7 of the 12 nominations and single-handedly re-introduced audiences to the Intermission.
+This sprawling Western Epic that still moves me today with its statements on ignorance, acceptance, loneliness, and of course love was 3 hours when it came to theatres and when audiences clamored for more Costner gave us his 4-hour Director’s cut.
+Still, as moving today as it was 24 years ago this movie is never too far from my Home Theatre.
 The terribly misled Costner haters out there should pop this in and truly witness how great of a Director he is and how his performance of the quiet Tatonka is why we all love him.
-Beautiful cinematography, tremendous script and littered with powerful performances are why this film is my favourite all-time Oscar winner.
+Beautiful cinematography, tremendous script and littered with powerful performances are why this film is my favorite all-time Oscar winner.

 It I think is the best of Spielberg, and he has a lot of movies to be proud of.
 I do love it when he does historical drama.

 Derek Johns: While admittedly not my favorite Martin Scorsese movie (that would be Goodfellas), The Departed still remains an excellent film.
 It’s a fantastic cat and mouse game between two cops on opposite sides of the law.
 The harder they both work to maintain their cover the harder it becomes for them to remember what side they’re on.
 While Leonardo DiCaprio and Matt Damon both give great performances the supporting cast is where the film really shines.
 As usual Jack Nicholson plays an outstanding villain, Mark Wahlberg got a well deserved Oscar nomination and Martin Sheen gives a highly underrated performance as Captain Queenan.